 To ensure that all pages of a domain are really examined during an onpage analysis, the number of analyzable URLs must be selected accordingly.
 While some providers limit the total number of analyzable URLs per month, others limit the volume per analyzed domain.

 Therefore, when choosing the appropriate onpage tool, make sure that the maximum number of analyzable URLs fits your project.
-In addition, the software should also cover the planned growth of your URLs.
+Also, the software should cover the planned growth of your URLs.

 The result of an onpage analysis is a comprehensive list of errors, the elimination of which can lead to improved rankings in Google search results pages.
 To ensure that these errors can be processed in a structured manner, most onpage tools have an error reporting function.